Dieffenbachia Not Growing — Fast in Good Conditions, Stalled in Poor Ones

 Prevention

-- Maintain bright indirect light to support the active growth Dieffenbachia is capable of
+- Maintain bright indirect light year-round to support the fast growth Dieffenbachia is genuinely capable of, rather than settling for a spot it merely survives in

 Quick Summary